 TINYpulse research found that 43% of people would leave their current jobs for a 10% raise elsewhere.
 Meanwhile, according to Boston Consulting Group research, the happiest employees feel appreciated.

 But what exactly is a sales compensation plan, and how do you create a fair & successful sales compensation plan?
-In this blog post, we’ll go over these questions in greater depth and show you how to encourage your salespeople to perform effectively while preventing you from losing the best talent.
+In this blog post, we’ll review these questions in greater depth and show you how to encourage your salespeople to perform effectively while preventing you from losing the best talent.

 What is Sales Compensation?

 Before going deeper into these, it’s important to know what sales compensation is.
 Sales compensation is the variable component you will pay your sales reps per year over and above their base salary, depending on their performance.

 Depending on desired payment frequency, it’s an incentive for certain outcomes, a reward for specific behaviors, and the acknowledgement of a job well done.